Marie-Alise Recasner

-Marie-Alise Recasner (born May 25, 1962, Hollywood, California) is an American soap opera actress, best known as Alice Jackson on Santa Barbara from 1986 to 1987.
+Marie-Alise Recasner is an American soap opera actress, best known as Alice Jackson on Santa Barbara from 1986 to 1987.
 She also had a recurring role as Millie on the sitcom A Different World.

-She portrayed the second Ellen Burgess on Port Charles from 1998 to 1999 and played Lynne Burke on Days of Our Lives from 1994 to 1998.
+In 1998 Recasner became the second actress to portray Ellen Burgess on Port Charles.
+She also played Lynne Burke on Days of Our Lives.
 She appeared on the sitcom Benson in 1986 as LaToya season 7 episode 12 "Summer of Discontent" playing the part of Benson's nephew's girlfriend.
+She appeared on Gimme a Break in 1985 as Tammy season 5 episode 2 “Ship of Fools: Part 1 & 2” playing the part of Nell’s ex-husband‘s 18-year-old wife.

+Personal life

+As of 1998, Recasner was a divorced mother of two children.